Skip to content

 5. Secure Work Authorization

-Before you are able to receive income from your business or actively work, you will need to secure work authorization through OPT or CPT.
+Before you can receive income from your business or actively work, you will need to secure work authorization through OPT or CPT.

 OPT: